 Lastly, the Discover it Cash Back offers a pretty stellar Cashback Match welcome bonus; at the end of your first year of card ownership, Discover matches all of the cash back you’ve earned.
 If you racked up $200 in cash back rewards, for example, this welcome offer would bring you to a total of $400 in cash back earnings.

-Similar to the Discover it Cash Back, the Chase Freedom offers a rotating cash back calendar with new places to earn heightened rewards; earn 5 percent cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate (then 1 percent) and an automatic 1 percent cash back on everything else.
+Similar to the Discover it Cash Back, the Chase Freedom Flex℠ card offers a rotating cash back calendar with new places to earn heightened rewards; earn 5 percent cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate (then 1 percent) and an automatic 1 percent cash back on everything else.
 Chase only announces new quarterly bonus categories a few months ahead of time, so keep an eye on Chase’s 2021 cash back calendar to see how it stacks up to Discover’s categories.

-The Chase Freedom doesn’t charge an annual fee, and there’s a 15-month introductory APR on purchases (14.99 percent to 23.74 percent variable APR after).
+The Chase Freedom Flex doesn’t charge an annual fee, and there’s a 15-month introductory 0% APR on purchases (14.99 percent to 23.74 percent variable APR after).
 New cardmembers can also receive a $200 sign-up bonus after spending $500 in purchases within the first three months.
 Even better, Chase has added year-round unlimited bonus categories to stimulate rewards spending:

 Bankrate’s Take – Is the Citi Double Cash worth it?